matevzkusterle/Python_data_analysis/README.md

 Python data analysis project with pandas, numpy and matplotlib packages.
-Starting from simple to more andvanced examples.
+Starting with simple and advancing to little harder problems.